Ear Center: Hearing Implants

 - Manufactured by Ototronix®, LLC, Houston, TX

-- Based on original SoundTec™ technology and FDA approved
+- Based on original SoundTec™ technology and FDA cleared

 - Externally worn, custom fit, digital, electromagnetic sound processor